 Are you looking for the best hikes in Blue Mountains?
-Look no further, we’ve got 30 to share with you including some of the best Blue Mountains lookout points near Katoomba, Blue Mountains waterfalls, swimming spots and awesome canyoning you won’t believe is near Sydney.
-If you don’t know what canyoning is, it’s a mixture of swimming, hiking, climbing and abseiling (in some cases).
+Look no further, we’ve got 30 Blue Mountains walks to share with you including some of the best lookout points near Katoomba, Blue Mountains waterfalls, swimming spots and awesome canyoning you won’t believe is near Sydney.

 You’ll be blown away when we share some jaw-dropping Blue Mountains hikes in this post.